 Being on Pension Credit means you can receive more financial help, such as assistance with housing costs, council tax, heating bills and the Winter Fuel Payment.

-If you are wondering how much is pension credit a week, you should know that if you are of state pension age, you can claim Pension Credit (Standard Minimum Guarantee) in the 2025/26 tax year.
+If you are of state pension age, you can claim Pension Credit (Standard Minimum Guarantee).

 Pension Credit eligibility